Gutob language: Prosody

 According to Voß, L-H word pattern is found across all Gutob words.
-Stress usually falls in the second syllable of Gutob disyllables and final syllable in other words.
-This pattern is already well-exhibited in the ethnonyms of the Gutob people: Dravidian-Desia ˈgādabā vs Gutob guˈtob, Dravidianized Ollari ˈtugoːlu vs Gutob tuˈgɔl ('yesterday').
-However, in verbal forms with trisyllables, the patterns may be unpredictable.
+Stress usually falls on the second syllable of Gutob disyllables and on the final syllable of other words.
+This pattern is already well-exhibited in the ethnonyms of the Gutob people: Dravidian-Desia [ˈgādabā] vs Gutob [guˈtɔb], Dravidianized Ollari [ˈtugoːlu] vs Gutob [tuˈgɔl] ('yesterday').
+However, in trisyllabic verbal forms, the patterns may be unpredictable.